MicrosoftDocs/azure-devops-docs/docs/managed-devops-pools/quickstart-azure-portal.md

 # Quickstart: Create a Managed DevOps Pool using the Azure portal

-This article shows you how to create a Managed DevOps pool and run a pipeline in it.
+This article shows you how to create a Managed DevOps pool, and run a pipeline in the new pool.

 ## Prerequisites